 - Utility bills or rates notices

-See your tax accountant for more details, as there are many conditions applicable.
+Take advantage of tax concessions that exist now – they may not be here forever!
+See your tax accountant for more details as there are many conditions applicable.

 Claim for property depreciation

-Most properties that generate income qualify for some level of depreciation.
-Property investors can claim Division 43 capital works deduction and Division 40 plant and equipment depreciation.
-The capital works deduction applies to items that are fixed to a property’s structure, and includes renovations.
+Most properties that generate income, qualify for some level of depreciation.
+Property investors can claim pision 43 capital works deduction and pision 40 plant and equipment depreciation.
+The capital works deduction applies to items that are fixed to a property’s structure and includes renovations.
 The plant and equipment deduction relates to what you can claim for eligible items within the property, such as curtains or blinds.